shawdm/cricket-stats/README.md

 * ~How many runs has JE Root scored against Australia?~
 * ~What is JE root batting average against Australia?~
-* How many matches has JE Root played against Australia?
+* ~What is JE Roots matches played against India?~ (would like to phrase as: How many matches has JE Root played against India?)

-* How many balls faced has JE Root had against Australia?
+* ~What is JE Roots balls faced against India?~
 * How many runs has JE Root scored?

 * What Indian has the highest batting average?